Originally Posted in June 2018. Updated September 2021.

 The Downside: Some Assembly Required!

-Objective data is such a powerful business building tool.
+Objective data is such a powerful business-building tool.
 So why isn’t everyone using it?
 Honestly, it’s because there’s some work involved.
 The setup process, including ensuring that data capture and analysis tools are installed and configured properly, can be challenging.
 Data often needs to be cleaned up before its true value can be discerned; this is great news for the detail-oriented person who loves working with technology, but for everyone else, it can be a chore.
+There is also a bit of nuance to interpreting your data, since facts and figures can often only show you what happened, but not why it happened that way.

 Making the Most of Your Objective Data